 Some families allow their students to drink a controlled amount on certain occasions, such as holidays and family functions.
 Still other families believe it is all right for students to drink small amounts of alcohol, as long as they do so in a responsible fashion.
 Your own orientation as a parent or family member is a matter of your own values.
-However, if you are going to permit your student to drink alcohol in certain contexts, • Taking a cold shower will help you then you must be clear about exactly what these contexts are and what constitutes responsible behavior.
+However, if you are going to permit your student to drink alcohol in certain contexts, then you must be clear about exactly what these contexts are and what constitutes responsible behavior.
 Studies consistently show that when families permit their students to drink they tend to drink more often and heavier outside the home.